Representative Susan Brooks and Chief Justice Loretta Rush Join LSC Opioid Task Force Meeting in Indianapolis

 The hearing will begin with two panels discussing effective medical-legal partnerships.
 The first panel will highlight Indiana Legal Services’ work with Eskenazi Community Health Center.
 The panelists are Jay Chaudhary, Managing Attorney and Director of Medical Legal Partnerships, Indiana Legal Services and a task force member; Dr. Ashley Overley, Chief Executive Officer, Eskenazi Midtown Community Mental Health; and Ginny Wood, Visiting Home Nurse, Nurse-Family Partnership, Goodwill of Southern & Central Indiana.

-The second panel will discuss Southeastern Ohio Legal Services’ partnership with Sojourner Recovery Services, a youth development organization based in Appalachian Ohio that serves young adults in foster care as well as runway and homeless youth.
+The second panel will discuss Southeastern Ohio Legal Services’ partnership with Sojourner Care Network, a youth development organization based in Appalachian Ohio that serves young adults in foster care as well as runway and homeless youth.
 The panelists are Lisa Brooks, Street Outreach Coordinator, Sojourners Care Network; Baylee Butler, Staff Attorney, Southeastern Ohio Legal Services; Marcus Games, Co-Executive Director and Co-Founder, Sojourners Care Network; and Stephanie Harris, Development Director, Ohio State Legal Services Association, and a member of the task force.

 The final panel will explore Indiana’s statewide response to the opioid crisis.
 The panelists are Brandon George, Executive Director, Indiana Addiction Issues Coalition; Jim McClelland, Executive Director for Drug Prevention, Treatment, and Enforcement, State of Indiana; Chief Justice Loretta Rush, Indiana Supreme Court; and Nicholas Svetlauskas, Bureau Chief of Addiction Services, Division of Mental Health and Addiction, Indiana Family and Social Services Administration.
 Chief Justice Rush is a member of LSC’s Opioid Task Force as well as Co-Chair of the National Judicial Opioid Task Force.